anuraghazra/github-readme-stats/readme.md

 - `border_color` - Card's border color _(hex color)_.
 (Does not apply when `hide_border` is enabled)
 - `bg_color` - Card's background color _(hex color)_ **or** a gradient in the form of _angle,start,end_
 - `hide_border` - Hides the card's border _(boolean)_
-- `theme` - name of the theme, choose from [all available themes](./themes/README.md)
+- `theme` - the name of the theme, choose from [all available themes](./themes/README.md)
 - `cache_seconds` - set the cache header manually _(min: 1800, max: 86400)_
-- `locale` - set the language in the card _(e.g. cn, de, es, etc.)_
+- `locale` - set the language in the card _(e.g. cn, de, es, Etc.)_
 - `border_radius` - Corner rounding on the card_

 ##### Gradient in bg_color

-You can provide multiple comma-separated values in bg_color option to render a gradient, the format of the gradient is :-
+You can provide multiple comma-separated values in the bg_color option to render a gradient.
+The format of the gradient is:-

 ```
 &bg_color=DEG,COLOR1,COLOR2,COLOR3...COLOR10
 ```

-> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k, otherwise, it's 2 hours (7200 seconds).
+> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k.
+Otherwise, it is 2 hours (7200 seconds).
 Also, note that the cache is clamped to a minimum of 2 hours and a maximum of 24 hours.

 #### Stats Card Exclusive Options: